MikeKorte12/n8n-nodes-campingcare-custom-nodes/README.md

 ### Setting up API Credentials

 1. In n8n, go to **Credentials** > **New**
-2. Search for "Camping Care API"
+2. Search for "Starfish API"
 3. Enter your API credentials:
-   - **API Key**: Your Camping Care API key (available in your Camping Care dashboard)
+   - **API Key**: Your Starfish API key (available in your Starfish dashboard)

 ## Usage Examples

 ### Example 1: Create a Contact

-1. Add the "Camping Care" node
+1. Add the "Starfish" node
 2. Select **Resource**: Contact
 3. Select **Operation**: Add Contact
 4. Fill in the required fields: